booyaa/booyaa.github.io/blog/2017-0035-troubleshooting-rls.md

 [`workspace/didChanceConfiguration`](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md#workspace_didChangeConfiguration)
 method, then add the same keys to your client's configuration file.

-Alternative send the abovementioned method and that example json fragment to RLS.
+Alternatively send the abovementioned method and that example json fragment to RLS.